dvirgiln/users-api/Readme.md

  Thats why, User and Organisation case classes extends UUIDable

  All the important domain can be found in the Domain object.

+ Spray considerations.
+It couldnt be used format5 and format8 in the Organisation and User case classes to serialize and deserialize.
+ As there was an attribute in the json output format named "type", I had to do a custom relationship between the json attributes and the case classes.
+(Check the jsonSupport object)

+* Postman

+ All the endpoints have been tested by the Scala Spec and as well using postman.
+The postman file has been included.
+It can be imported and tried.